leafac/yocto-cfa/dissertation/yocto-cfa.md

 The nesting of environments in Step~1 characterizes them as something called \emph{recursive data structures}: data structures that may contain themselves.
 The data structures used to represented Yocto-JavaScript programs are recursive as well (see §~\ref{Data Structures to Represent Yocto-JavaScript Programs}).
 \end{mdframed}

-\section{Step 2: Store-Based Interpreter}
+## Step 2: Store-Based Interpreter

 The source of non-termination in Step~1 is the nesting of the environments (see §~\ref{Step 1: Programs That Do Not Terminate}).
 In Step~2, we address this issue by introducing a layer of indirection between a name in the environment and its corresponding value.
 The interpreter in Step~2 may still not terminate, but that is due to other sources of non-termination that will be addressed in subsequent Steps.

-\subsection{Avoiding Nested Environments by Introducing a Store}
+### Avoiding Nested Environments by Introducing a Store

 In Step~1 a closure contains an environment mapping names to other closures, which in turn contain their own environments mapping to yet more closures.
 In Step~2, we remove this circularity by introducing a layer of indirection: an environment maps names to \emph{addresses}, which may be used to lookup values in a \emph{store}, for example: